heznyamwaya-svg/cybersecurity-journey/docs/glossary.md

 ## A

-**AI-Powered Attacks**
-Cyberattacks that leverage artificial intelligence and machine learning to automate reconnaissance, evade detection, or craft more convincing phishing emails.
+**AI-Powered Attacks**: Cyberattacks that leverage artificial intelligence and machine learning to automate reconnaissance, evade detection, or craft more convincing phishing emails.

-**Attack Surface**
-The total sum of all possible entry points, vulnerabilities, and attack vectors through which an unauthorized user could gain access to a system, network, or data.
+**Attack Surface**:The total sum of all possible entry points, vulnerabilities, and attack vectors through which an unauthorized user could gain access to a system, network, or data.

-**Attack Vector**
-The specific pathway, method, or technique that a threat actor uses to gain unauthorized access to a target system (e.g., phishing email, exploited vulnerability, malicious USB drive).
+**Attack Vector**: The specific pathway, method, or technique that a threat actor uses to gain unauthorized access to a target system (e.g., phishing email, exploited vulnerability, malicious USB drive).

 **Authenticity**
 One of the principles in the Parkerian Hexad.
 Refers to the assurance that a piece of data, message, or transaction is genuine and originated from its claimed source.